TimTree/games-by-tim/content/smallProjects/wheel-of-fortune-for-web-wheel-demo.md

 ---
-short_description: A new way to spin
+short_description: A new way to spin.
 tags: []
 isproject: true
 title: Wheel of Fortune for Web - Wheel Demo